arpowe11/artwork-managment-system/README.md

 ---

-## Getting Started
-1. Clone this repository.
-2. Follow the instructions in the respective frontend and backend README files to set up and run the project.
-3. Run tests to ensure everything is working correctly.

----

 ## Documentation
 - All project-related documentation, including testing reports and implementation guides, is available in the respective `documents` or `documentation` folders.